Program 2019

 Scroll to Top

-As a little girl I walked with my mother in Naarden Vesting, on the way to the Turfpoortstraat, on the way to my grandmother. the buildings!
-The Spanish House, St Andrew’s Church!
-The former church building which was built by the Robert F.W.
-Bruinsma was converted into a concert hall.
+As a little girl I walked with my mother in Naarden Vesting, on the way to the Turfpoortstraat, on the way to my grandmother.
+I can’t remember much about my visit to grandma, but what I still remember clearly are the high sidewalks and the buildings!
+The Spanish House, the Andreas Church!
+The former church building that was built by the Robert F.W.
+Bruinsma foundation was converted into a concert hall.
 How did that happen?

 In my youth I listened to the St Matthew Passion many times in the Grote Kerk in Naarden.
 My parents were both organizationally involved in these beautiful performances by the Netherlands Bach Society.
 At that time, the seeds were sown for my development in and love for music.
 After my childhood and schooling, my husband and I have done a lot of work abroad and have lived in France for 25 years.
 The music then came into the background a bit, but it never really left my head.
 My husband passed away in 2005.